-- Cataloger's Desktop - More than 300 of the most important cataloging and metadata resources—available 24-7, including, among many other indexed or linked resources, AACR2, Describing Archives: a Content Standard (DACS) from the Society of American Archvists, and RDA: Resource Description and Access (requires separate subscription to the RDA Toolkit).
+- Cataloger's Desktop - More than 300 of the most important cataloging and metadata resources—available 24-7, including, among many other indexed or linked resources, AACR2, Describing Archives: a Content Standard (DACS) from the Society of American Archvists, RDA: Resource Description and Access (requires separate subscription to the RDA Toolkit), and WebDewey (requires separate subscription to WebDewey).
 Web-based subscription service.
 Free trial available.

 - MARC Distribution Services - The premier source for Library of Congress bibliographic and authority records.
 Fourteen database services offered in hundreds of languages and distributed via FTP (file transfer protocol).

 - Library of Congress Online Catalog - The Scope of the Catalog explains: The Library of Congress Online Catalog is a database of records representing the vast collection of materials held by the Library.
 In addition to these records, the Online Catalog provides cross-references, notes, and circulation status, as well as information about Library materials still in the acquisitions stage.
 The Frequently Asked Questions answer How do I download MARC records from the Online Catalog? and How can I reformat records I've downloaded from the Catalog?
 Also, it is possible to print, save or email catalog records; either one record at a time or groups of records from a search results screen - full instructions are at Print, Save or Email.